fAtsteD/reporting/README.md

     -   task - only use for task name
     -   type - only use for type name
     -   project - only use for project name
+-   reporting - settings for reporting (have different class for them):
+    -   login - user login to the account
+    -   password - password to the account
+    -   url - main url to the reporting
+    -   suburl_auth - related suburl to the some of part
+    -   suburl_categories - related suburl to the some of part
+    -   suburl_projects - related suburl to the some of part
+    -   suburl_init - related suburl to the some of part
+    -   suburl_get_report - related suburl to the some of part
+    -   suburl_add_task - related suburl to the some of part

 Example: